AlTimofeyev/pypalex/README.md

 ```sh
 palex -f image1.png image2.jpg image3.jpeg -p path/to/image/dir/
 ```
 The `-p --path` option can be used with a whole directory of images and files or it can be used as a reference point for the `-f --files` option.
-When the `-f --files` option is used with `-p --path`, the user does not have to specify the absolute path to the images, just the relative image names/filepath(s), the directory that was provided will be searched for the image names/filepath(s) specified.
-PyPalEx will skip over files that are not images.
+When the `-f --files` option is used with `-p --path`, the user does not have to specify the absolute path to the images, just the relative image names/filepath(s).
+The directory that was provided with `-p --path` will be searched for the image names/filepath(s) specified.

 <br>